D.R. Stephens Estate

 Napa Valley AVA

 Fast forward to today.
 The D.R.
-Stevens Estate is a proven entity with numerous accolades, a bevy of highly rated wines and top scores from the wine industry’s assortment of periodicals.
+Stephens Estate is a proven entity with numerous accolades, a bevy of highly rated wines and top scores from the wine industry’s assortment of periodicals.
 D.R.
-Stephens Estate has ascended into the rarefied air of highest quality producers within Napa Valley.
+Stephens Estate has ascended into the rarefied air of the highest quality producers within Napa Valley.

 The team includes two Michaels.
-First, there is Winemaker Michael Hirby, an early associate of Les Behrens (Berhens and Hitchcock) and formerly winemaker at Realm Cellars.
-Also included is Michael Wolf who serves as vineyard manager.
+First, there is Winemaker Michael Hirby, an early associate of Les Behrens (Behrens and Hitchcock) and formerly winemaker at Realm Cellars.
+Also included is Michael Wolf, who serves as vineyard manager.
 Wolf’s composite includes the likes of Bond Estates, Duckhorn Vineyards, Harlan Estate, Lewis Cellars, Vineyard 29 and Scarecrow Winery to name a few industry icons.

 “I worked with my father for several years until he was sure that his goals and mine were properly aligned,” Justin Stephens added.
 “Once he was satisfied, he let me take care of the day to day details.
-I am proud to say that he now sits back and enjoys the foundations he has built and what our winery has become.”
+I am proud to carry on the D.R.
+Stephens Estate tradition in his memory.”

 “I think we are both active and passive in that regard,” responded Justin Stephens.
 “There are really few sweet deals available around Napa Valley, and the prices asked make the decision to buy very difficult.
 You simply cannot put money into property that will at best break even in the process.”